olutosin007/ezihub/docs/01-branding-and-styling/05-Ezihub-Website-Summary-01.md

 **Document Created**: January 2025
 **Version**: 1.0
 **Status**: Complete Implementation
-**Maintained By**: EziHub Development Team
+**Maintained By**: ézíhub Development Team

-*This summary represents the complete transformation of the EziHub website from a generic template to a professional, branded platform ready for launch.*
+*This summary represents the complete transformation of the ézíhub website from a generic template to a professional, branded platform ready for launch.*